-We will build on our initial conservation, description, exhibition and digital photography work, to deliver a comprehensive access program, which will provide a curated, transcribed and engaging collection; a fully accessible resource for students, researchers and the public.
+We are building on our initial conservation, description, exhibition and digital photography work, to deliver a comprehensive access program, which will provide a curated, transcribed and engaging collection; a fully accessible resource for students, researchers and the public.
 As the collection is cared for and transformed our options for local, national and international collaboration will increase.

-The initial challenges are outlined in the project opportunities below.
+The initial challenges are to conserve the collection, create and then grow the Charles Lyell’s World Online website, through curation and digital photography.
+Throughout the project we will also where possible create paid student professional placements.
 With additional support we can, whilst maintaining our high professional standards, accelerate our timescales for delivery and add innovative and exciting elements to make the Sir Charles Lyell Collection an outstanding example of modern cultural heritage engagement for all.